ieoresearch/cellcycle-image-analysis/README.md

 Hue scale image
 ![Hue_example](https://github.com/ieoresearch/cellcycle-image-analysis/assets/86475646/ed5929d2-a009-4ace-9e81-668f324fb2da)

+*NB!* If the original images are not acquired with a 16-bit camera range, change the commands at lines 128 and 132, indicating the correct camera bit-depth used for the experiment's acquisition

 4)	Set the proper value of the Top Hat filter on the Brightness channel (HSB stack) at line 127 <br>